 The science of happiness

 Human beings are wired to seek pleasure and avoid pain; we look to not only survive in life, but to experience what makes us happy.
 Our brain chemistry is designed to support these efforts by releasing chemicals into our brain and body that make us feel good.
 There are numerous neurotransmitters, or substances released by nerve fibers, that affect happiness.
-Although there are quite a few that make us feel joyful, right now we’ll focus on two: serotonin and dopamine.
+Although there are quite a few that make us feel joyful, right now we’ll focus on four: serotonin, dopamine, oxytocin and endorphins.

 People who are diagnosed with depression typically have low levels of serotonin available, whereas people with high serotonin often report being happier.
 People with higher serotonin levels also demonstrate higher levels of self-esteem and have an easier time handling rejection.